SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

   </tbody>
 </Table>

-Once validated, if the all the entered information is correct, the FedEx passes the MFA validation, and your FedEx shipping account is created successfully.
+Once validated, if the all the entered information is correct, the FedEx passes the MFA validation and your FedEx shipping account is created successfully.

 * [Edit FedEx shipping account](https://docs.intersoftsapient.net/docs/edit-fedex-shipping-account#/)